-Weekly teach Other:
+Lectures: 3

+Exercises:

+Practical Exercises: 2

-Lectures: 3 Exercises: 2 Other forms of Student research:
+Student research:

-teaching:
+Other:

 Teaching methodology

-Classical methodology is applied in lectures including the use of video-beam and slides projector.
-During the exercises, the case studies and examples are analyzed by using the traditional methods of teaching and using the video-beam.
+During the lectures classical methodology is applied, through usage of beam-projector and slides projector.
+During the exercises the case studies and examples are analyzed by using the traditional methods of teaching and using the projector.
 Practical skills in architecture and modelling are developed with the introduction of the recommended tools.
-Students gradually build their knowledge in each research topic.
+Students build their knowledge incrementally in each research topic.
 Knowledge is checked through the realization of projects that are presented during and at the end of the course.

-Grading (maximum number of points 100)

-Pre-exam obligations points Final exam points

-Practical instruction 10 Oral exam 40
+Grading method (maximal number of points 100) Pre-exam oblications points Final exam points Practical instruction 10 Oral exam 40 Seminar(s) 50

-Seminar(s) 50